upeipls/UPLS/README.md

 2. Type "git clone https://github.com/upeipls/UPLS"
 3. Once complete, close the command line

+# Configuration
+Since we were asked to make a product using the Google API without a central server, there are a few configuration steps necessary for each installation.
+This is just a tool to help librarians manage data that they would otherwise have to manage themselves.
+Our measures to restrict admin functionality access is to prevent mistakes, not to prevent malicious intent, as that kind of security is outside the scope of this project; however, that extra security could be added in the future.

+## Database/Google Sheet setup (For admin of this program)
+The central Google Sheet that will act as something like a database for this system should be owned by an account made for this system, or some other Google account that is tied to the organization using this system, rather than some individual who might leave the organization at some point.
+So, the following steps assume that you are logged into some such account.
+1. Create a Google Sheet.
+2. Create pages/tabs within said sheet that follow the schema outlined [here](https://github.com/upeipls/UPLS/wiki/Database).
+3. Take note of the spreadsheetId, as that will be the sheetId needed for System Configurations below.

+## System Configurations (For each installation of this program)
+1. Open js/SheetsApi.js in some text editor and find the first few lines of the SheetsApi function.
+2. Set sheetId, API_KEY, CLIENT_ID, and admin.
+The admin variable is the email address of the admin account.
+(See https://github.com/upeipls/UPLS/blob/master/SheetsApi.md#constructor-for-sheetsapi-object for information on how to find the sheetId, API key, and Client ID.)

+Since these configurations are used to specify the central Google Sheet, how to access it, and the admin, they should be the same for all librarians working within the same organization.
+So, for a new implementation of this program, the admin librarian can take the responsibility of setting their variables, and then sharing that information with the rest of their team.
+None of these values can be used to access any sensitive information that has not otherwise been shared, so there is no need to worry about security when sharing these values.

 # Usage
 ## To Start
-When all installation steps are complete, you must start a local server in the UPLS directory that was created in the UPLS installation.
+When all installation steps and configuration are complete, you must start a local server in the UPLS directory that was created in the UPLS installation.
+If you have some other program running on port 8000, you can choose some other port by adding the port number to the end of the python3 command (if using the provided start files, just edit the python3 command in the files).
+### From Command Line
 1. Open the command prompt (or terminal) and go to your local UPLS directory: `cd your/path/to/UPLS/`
 2. Start the a local server with python3: `python3 -m http.server` This command's default port is 8000.
 Later, when you wish to exit the program and stop the server, you can either close the window in which you entered this command, or press control+C in the window to send an interupt to stop the process.
 3. Now you can access the webpages in the UPLS directory by opening your web browser and going to http://localhost:8000/

+### Using Provided Start Files (Windows only)
+The UPLP-WIN files will start the python3 server, open a browser, and navigate to the homepage of this system.
+1. Double-click on the start file of your choice (UPLP-WIN-chrome.bat opens in Chrome, while UPLP-WIN-firefox.bat opens in Firefox).
+See notes below for more information.

 ### Notes:
 1. When starting the script for the first time, you may receive a dialog window asking for allowance to run the script.
 You may select yes here, you may or may not need to select yes each time you run the script.
+This interruption will cause the browser page to load before the system is setup; you should just have to refresh your browser to remedy this.
 2. It may also be useful to add the script to your desktop as a shortcut.
 To do this, follow the documentation below for your operating system.

 ***Windows:*** https://windowstechies.com/the-complete-guide-for-creating-shortcuts-in-windows-10/